tw-in-js/twind/README.md

 ---

 If you are here then the likelihood is that you have heard of and are interested in, or have used both Tailwind and CSS-in-JS libraries such as styled components, emotion or goober before.
-These packages have revolutionised web development and for one reason or another, have proved overwhelmingly popular with the community.
+These packages have revolutionized web development and for one reason or another, have proved overwhelmingly popular with the community.

 The purpose of this project is to create and maintain the smallest, fastest, most feature complete Tailwind-in-JS solution in the world.
 Exercising the flexibility of CSS-in-JS within the constraints of the Tailwind API.

-We aim to create a place for likeminded people to discuss issues and share implemetations around this idea.
+We aim to create a place for likeminded people to discuss issues and share implementations around this idea.

 ## Quickstart

-If you would like to get started with twind right away then copy paste this code into your favourite sandbox.
+If you would like to get started with twind right away then copy paste this code into your favorite sandbox.

 > ⚡️ Alternatively try the [live and interactive demo](https://esm.codes/)